kessotolo/ConversationalCommerce/frontend/src/modules/tenant/components/README.md

 - Subdomain setup with real-time validation
 - Team invite (WhatsApp, email, web link)
 - Progress/status UI and error handling
+- **Soft onboarding:** After sign in/up, users land on the dashboard.
+If onboarding is incomplete, a dismissible onboarding card appears at the top (web & mobile), launching the wizard in a modal.
+No hard blocks.

+## Navigation & UX
+- Uses the new `MobileNav` (see `src/components/MobileNav.tsx`) for all navigation (web & mobile).
+- On mobile admin, a sticky bottom nav is used for quick access.
+- The onboarding wizard is accessible from the dashboard onboarding card/modal at any time.
+- Progress is saved; users can exit and return.

 ## API Usage
 All onboarding API calls are imported from `../api/onboardingApi`: